vectorgrp/sil-kit-adapters-generic-linux-io/README.md

 The subscribe topic is used by the adapter to receive data from the other participants.

 ## Analog-Digital values Demo
-The aim of this demo is to showcase the adapter forwarding bytes with an attached data type from and to a set of files through Vector SIL Kit.
+The aim of this demo is to showcase the adapter forwarding bytes with an attached data type from and to a set of files through SIL Kit.
 This demo illustrates how an analog-digital-converted values can be covered by the adapter.

 This demo is further explained in [advalues/README.md](advalues/README.md).

 ## Chardev Demo
-The aim of this demo is to showcase the adapter forwarding bytes from and to a set of character devices through Vector SIL Kit.
+The aim of this demo is to showcase the adapter forwarding bytes from and to a set of character devices through SIL Kit.
 In this demo the character devices used are FIFOs.

 This demo is further explained in [chardev/README.md](chardev/README.md).

 ## GPIO Demo
-The aim of this demo is to showcase the adapter forwarding data from and to a GPIO chip through Vector SIL Kit.
+The aim of this demo is to showcase the adapter forwarding data from and to a GPIO chip through SIL Kit.

 This demo is further explained in [gpio/README.md](gpio/README.md).